EFForg/stop-sesta/README.md

 1. The `static/css` directory, which gets added directly to the site.
 2. The `layouts/partials/ac_embed_styles.html` file.
 This is a little hack to let us inject the styles into the action center widget so we can style it more easily.

+## Static assets
+Static assets such as images and font files can be added to the `static` directory.
+They will be included in the public folder when the site is built.